sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/0900 - deskew.md

 hidden: false
 ---

-Corrects the alignment of text in PDF documents that are skewed, for example as a result of being  photographed at an angle instead of straight on.
+Corrects the alignment of text in documents that are skewed, for example as a result of being photographed at an angle instead of straight on.
 ID cards and receipts are common examples of such documents.
 Sensible uses [affine transformations](https://homepages.inf.ed.ac.uk/rbf/HIPR2/affine.htm) to correct scaling, rotation, translation, and shear.

 See the Notes section for when *not* to use this preprocessor and for alternative preprocessors that correct page transformations.